Kahsolt/stable-diffusion-webui-sonar/README.md

 Technically to do this, we hack into the samplers and sampling processing, do some tricks like:

   - momentum on latent difference
-  - sample-wise optimzaton on prompt condition and image latent
   - txt2img under hard guidance of another given image (yet another img2img-like in a **shallow fusion** manner...)

 to get image latents with higher quality (~perhaps!), and just pray again for good results 🤣